ptypy.utils package¶

 - ptypy.utils.scripts.stxm_analysis(storage, probe=None)¶

-Performs a stxm analysis on a storage using the pods.
+- Performs a stxm analysis on a storage using the pods. - This function is MPI compatible. - Parameters

 - Returns

-.dpc_row (ndarray) – Differential phase contrast along row-coordinates, i.e. vertical direction (y-direction) of shape
+- dpc_row (ndarray) – Differential phase contrast along row-coordinates, i.e. vertical direction (y-direction) of shape - storage.shape.

-.dpc_col (ndarray) – Differential phase contrast along column-coordinates, i.e. horizontal direction (x-direction) of shape
+- dpc_col (ndarray) – Differential phase contrast along column-coordinates, i.e. horizontal direction (x-direction) of shape - storage.shape.

 - ptypy.utils.scripts.stxm_init(storage, probe=None)¶

-Convenience script that performs a STXM analysis for storage storage given a probe array probe and stores result back in storage.
+- Convenience script that performs a STXM analysis for storage storage given a probe array probe and stores result back in storage. - See also

 - ptypy.utils.scripts.xradia_star(sh, spokes=48, std=0.5, minfeature=5, ringfact=2, rings=4, contrast=1.0, Fast=False)¶

-Creates an Xradia-like star pattern on an array of shape sh.
+- Creates an Xradia-like star pattern on an array of shape sh. - Works superb as test pattern in ptychography. - requires scipy - Parameters

 ptypy.utils.descriptor module¶